-For the periods presented the Company has an effective 99.28% interest in its subsidiary Avino Mexico and the remaining 0.72% portion represents a non-controlling interest.
-To date the losses attributable to the non-controlling interest are insignificant and accordingly have not been recognized in the condensed consolidated interim financial statements.
+As at September 30, 2013, the Company has an effective 99.66% (2012 - 99.28%) interest in its subsidiary Avino Mexico, and the remaining 0.34% (2012 - 0.72%) portion represents a non-controlling interest.
+To date the losses attributable to the non-controlling interest are insignificant, and, accordingly, have not been recognized in the condensed consolidated interim financial statements.